 To Learn More:

 There are many wonderful resources to help educators teach this book and this story, and for community members wishing to learn more.
-Here are a few:
+Here are a few available from Facing History:

 - Facing History's Study Guide for teaching The Children of Willesden Lane is available free and includes historical context, lesson ideas, and journal prompts.